 Directions in Costa Rica

 If you are driving in Costa Rica, you will see that addresses are a little different than in the United States, Canada or the UK.

 Costa Ricans use referral points to get to places and these kind of directions might not work for a tourist.
 You’ll see addresses like “From the kids hospital turn left 3 blocks and as soon as you see the leather boots factory turn right and your destination is the second yellow building on your left.”
 Many times they are something like “200 meters west of the bus stop.”

 You’ll find these directions all throughout the country.
-Main roads and destinations have signs but it’s recommended to rent a GPS or if you have a smart phone with data (using a pre paid sim card), download an app called WAZE.
+Main roads and destinations have signs but it’s recommended to rent a GPS or if you have a smart phone with data, download an app called WAZE.
 It works very well in Costa Rica.

 Extra Tips!
 How to Cross the Street in Costa Rica